Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Notation

+where $\nabla\beta_M(\cdot, \cdot)$ represents the gradient of the linear regression map.
+The following error norms will be very useful for these results:

 The quantity $\RIP$ is a norm for any $k\ge 2$ and is not a norm for $k = 1$.
-This error norm is very closely related to the restricted isometry property used in compressed sensing and high-dimensional linear regression literature.
-Also, define the $k$-sparse minimum eigenvalue of a matrix $A\in\mathbb{R}^{p\times p}$ as
+This error norm is very closely related to the restricted isometry property used in the compressed sensing and high-dimensional linear regression literature where $\Sigma_2$ is the identity matrix.
+Also, define the $k$-sparse minimum singular value of a matrix $A\in\mathbb{R}^{p\times p}$ as

-Even though all the results in the next section are written in terms of the linear regression map \eqref{eq:LinearRegressionMap}, our main focus is still related to the matrices and vectors defined in~\eqref{eq:MatrixVectorEstimators} and~\eqref{eq:MatrixVectorExpected}.
+Even though all the results in the next section are written in terms of the linear regression map \eqref{eq:LinearRegressionMap}, our main focus will still be the matrices and vectors defined in~\eqref{eq:MatrixVectorEstimators} and~\eqref{eq:MatrixVectorExpected}.